Scientific Name(s): Momordicacharantia L.

 Common Name(s): Art pumpkin, Balsam apple, Balsam pear, Bitter cucumber, Bitter gourd, Carilla cundeamor, Cerasee, Corilla, Karela, Kor-kuly, Ku gua, Ku kua karela, Melaode sao caetano, Papailla, Para-aki, Pare, Peria, Peria La at, Salsamino, Sorossis borossieb, Soru

 Medically reviewed by Drugs.com.
 Last updated on Nov 23, 2020.

-There is insufficient evidence from quality clinical trials to recommend the use of bitter melon as a therapeutic option in type 2 diabetes.
+Medical literature documents numerous studies of bitter melon use, primarily for its antidiabetic activity, but results are conflicting and inconclusive.
+There is insufficient evidence to recommend the use of bitter melon as a therapeutic option in type 2 diabetes.

-Bitter melon juice has been recommended for diabetes at daily doses of 50 to 100 mL; 900 mg of fruit given 3 times/day has also been given for the same indication.
-There is insufficient clinical trial evidence to substantiate these doses.
+Diabetes: Bitter melon juice has been administered for type 2 diabetes at daily doses of 50 to 100 mL; 5 g of dried fruit given 3 times/day has also been used.
+There is insufficient clinical evidence to substantiate these doses.